-Winter means cold weather in many parts of North America which means you may definitely want to wear sleeves.
-To keep things light and elegant, a lace sleeve is a great choice.
+Winter means cold weather in many parts of North America, which means you may want to wear sleeves.
+A lace sleeve is a great choice.
 The gorgeous three-quarter length sleeves on this stunning navy Mother of the Bride gown keep your arms covered but not hidden.
-What a pretty way to stay warm when you are wearing such a regal and sophisticated dress!
+What a pretty way to stay warm when wearing such a regal and sophisticated dress!

 Navy is another great color for the MOB or MOG at a winter wedding.
-In fact, it is one of those colors that works year-round.
+It is one of those colors that works year-round.
 It’s formal and slimming like black but softer and often more flattering on older women who find black too high contrast and harsh.